 Resources: Wood Texture by SophieG*

-First open the texture you want in Photoshop.
-For this tutorial, my image resolution is at 1024 x 683 pixels.
+First, open the texture you want in Photoshop.
+For this tutorial, my image resolution is 1024 x 683 pixels.

 Step 2 > Add Some Text

 Write anything you want over the texture.
 Just pick the Text Tool (T) on your toolbox.
-I used a Cooper Black font with 55pt font size.
-You can use any font you like but for wood textures a bold rounded font is recommended.
-Also the color of your text is not important.
+I used a Cooper Black font with a 55pt font size.
+You can use any font you like but for wood textures, a bold rounded font is recommended.
+Also, the colour of your text is not important.

 Change Fill Opacity to 0%